 Governmental fostering of innovation and entrepreneurship is implemented through programmes of the SPIRIT Slovenia Business Development Agency, which are part of the Ministry of the Economy, Tourism and Sport (Ministrstvo za gospodarstvo, turizem in šport).
 This public agency organizes programmes and workshops for young people (aged 15–29) under the trademark ‘It’s “happening” to youth’ (Mladim se dogaja) such as:

 - Workshops in the field of promotion of creativity, innovation and entrepreneurship (Krožki s področja spodbujanja ustvarjalnosti, inovativnosti in podjetnosti),

 - Cooperation with young people from Basic and Upper Secondary Schools (Sodelovanje mladih z osnovnih in srednjih šol),

 - National competition POPRI for the best business model (3 categories – basic school, secondary school, students) – organised in cooperation with Ministry of the Economy, Tourism and Sport, Slovenian Enterprise Fund and Primorska Technology Park), etc.

 The agency also hosts professional development trainings for educators and teachers (Usposabljanje pedagogov).

-In the financial plan (Spremembe programa dela in FN 2017) of the public agency, a proposed budget of 575,000 is proposed for Education and training with an additional 200,000 euros for stimulating young people.
+In the financial plan of the public agency, a proposed budget of 300,000 euros is proposed for stimulating young people.